-In springtime, after your seedlings are a good size and the days are sunny and warmer, un-tape the jugs and open them to harden them off the last bit.
+After your seedlings are a good size and the days are sunny and warmer, un-tape the jugs and open them to harden them off.
 Do this over several days, remembering to close the jugs back up each night.
+You can lightly re-tape the jugs if they don't want to stay closed.